The ADA and Health Care Providers

 Health care providers—whether a doctor’s office, a clinic, a hospital, a group practice, an urgent care provider, a general physician, a dentist, or some other type of health professional—are usually covered by the ADA.

-Title II of the ADA applies to state and local governments and various related organizations.
+Title II of the ADA applies to state and local governments and various related organizations (public entities).
 This means that a county hospital, a city-operated clinic, or other similar organization must adhere to the obligations of Title II.

 Title III of the ADA applies to public accommodations.
-A public accommodation is essentially a business or nonprofit organization that provides goods or services (such as medical care) and falls into one of 12 categories established under the Department of Justice’s ADA Title III regulations.
+A public accommodation is generally a business or nonprofit organization that provides goods or services (such as medical care) to the public.
 This includes places like private medical practices, private hospitals, and private physical rehabilitation facilities.

 Facilities that receive federal funding may also need to consider disability-related requirements based on the Rehabilitation Act.